uptonking/note4yaoo/lib-collab-crdt.md

 - who is using #last-write-win
   - notion

+- who is using #crdt-rga/ct
+  - automerge

+- who is using #crdt-woot
+  - atom-teletype

+- who is using #crdt-fractional indexing
+  - figma
+  - tldraw

+- rga: linked-list or tree
+- logoot
+  - sparse n-ary tree
+- treedoc/2009
+  - binary tree
+- lseq/2013
+  - exponential tree

 - 协作方案参考
   - Liveblocks, synced-store, FluidFramework, gundb, pouchdb
   - automerge (2017), yjs (2015), sharedb (2013)